Golden Nugget Hotel & Casinos

 Golden Nugget Hotels & Casinos is an American chain of luxury hotels and casinos.
-It currently operates six casino resorts in Nevada, Louisiana, New Jersey, Illinois, and Mississippi.
+It currently operates eight casino resorts in Colorado, Nevada, Louisiana, New Jersey, Illinois, and Mississippi.

 The original location was the Golden Nugget Las Vegas which opened in 1946.
 The company runs as a division of Landry's Hospitality within the Fertitta Entertainment portfolio.

 History

 Original Golden Nugget

 The Golden Nugget Las Vegas opened in 1946 in Downtown Las Vegas.
-Over time, notable members of the ownership group featured Jackie Gaughan and Steve Wynn.
+Over time, notable members of the ownership group included Jackie Gaughan and Steve Wynn.
 Wynn later became the majority stakeholder in 1973, making him the youngest casino owner in Las Vegas.
-Under Wynn, the casino brand expanded greatly.
-Once gaining the controlling sharehold, Wynn created Golden Nugget Companies Inc. The first hotel tower opened in 1977, which lead for the property to get awarded a four diamond rating from Mobil Travel Guide.
+Under Wynn, the casino brand expanded significantly.
+After gaining the controlling share, Wynn created Golden Nugget Companies Inc. The first hotel tower opened in 1977, which led to the property receiving a four-diamond rating from Mobil Travel Guide.

 In 1980, the company opened the Golden Nugget Atlantic City (not to be confused with the current Golden Nugget Atlantic City) in New Jersey.
-The Las Vegas casino also expanded, with a second and third tower opened in 1984 and 1989, respectively, which included a showroom.
-The company's interest in Atlantic City did not last very long due to frustration with state gaming regulators, and in 1987, the property was sold to Bally's Entertainment, and eventually became Bally's Grand Hotel and Casino.
-In 1989, the company acquired the Nevada Club casino in Laughlin, Nevada, and re-branded it as the Golden Nugget Laughlin.
+The Las Vegas casino also expanded, with a second and third tower opening in 1984 and 1989, respectively, which included a showroom.
+The company's interest in Atlantic City did not last long because of frustration with state gaming regulators, and in 1987, the property was sold to Bally's Entertainment, eventually becoming Bally's Grand Hotel and Casino.
+In 1989, the company acquired the Nevada Club casino in Laughlin, Nevada, and rebranded it as the Golden Nugget Laughlin.